War up and down the Nile

-1560 BCE: King Seqenenre Tao is dead.
-His body must now be retrieved from the battlefield and given its proper burial, a task which falls to his widow.
+Catastrophe hits the Theban resistance when King Seqen-en-Re Tao is killed.
+His body must be retrieved from the battlefield and given proper burial, a task which falls to his widow.
+The Queen Ahhotep I comes to power as regent, and through political and personal will she keeps the Theban kingdom together.

-Soon, Seqenenre’s son, Kamose must decide: will he take vengeance?
-Or will he try to salvage a peace?
+Soon, Ahhotep and Seqenenre’s son Kamose comes of age and must decide: will he take vengeance, or seek a period of peace?

 Direct Download (Save As mp3)